 - Oversized loads: Trucks have weight limits and are not allowed to exceed them.
 If a truck has a load that weighs too much, this can increase the risk of tire blowouts and rollover accidents.
 Because the truck is much heavier, it will also have a longer stopping distance and will create a bigger impact if it collides with other vehicles.

 These cargo issues can result in a significant number of truck crashes happening.
 An analysis was conducted to determine causes of large truck rollover accidents and was published by the Association for the Advancement of Automotive Medicine.
-It showed that 26 out of 239 rollovers studied happened because a load was heavier than it should be; was fastened too insecurely; or was too high in the truck.
+It showed that 26 out of 239 rollovers studied, happened because a load was heavier than it should have been; was fastened too insecurely; or was placed too high on the truck.

 In the report on the study, researches indicated that: "The effect of loads is evident in the fact that they have twice the effect on rollovers as they do on other truck crashes."
 The risks are worse when the truck is going around a curve or was on a ramp.
 Both lane-changes and situations where a wheel drops off the pavement were also higher-risk times for rollovers caused by overloaded trucks.

-A truck driver can be held responsible if the driver was negligent in loading the truck or unreasonably careless in driving the vehicle.
+A truck driver can be held responsible if he or she was negligent in loading the truck or unreasonably careless in driving the vehicle.
 It is important for any victim to understand the rules regarding truck driver liability for loss.
 Because the trucker could be an agent of his employer, the employer could also be liable for losses.